muqsith/treelookup-app/README.md

 [http-server](https://www.npmjs.com/package/http-server) is used to serve the static files.

-Please follow below steps to start in production mode.
+Execute below commands to start in production mode.

 ```sh
 $ npm install -g http-server